Towards Universal Soccer Video Understanding: Experiments

 \subsection{Quantitative Evaluation}

-As presented in Table~\ref{tab:quantitative_results}, we can draw two observations on event classification and commentary generation: (i) visual encoders trained on soccer data substantially outperform the off-the-shelf general encoders, ResNet, C3D, I3D, CLIP, and InternVideo, underscoring the necessity of building specific foundation models for soccer understanding; (ii) almost all visual encoders, across all training settings, significantly benefit from \textbf{SoccerReplay-1988}, emphasizing the value of constructing high-quality, large-scale data for soccer video understanding.
-Next, we will delve deeper into each task to discuss the results.
+As depicted in Table~\ref{tab:quantitative_results}, we draw two observations on event classification and commentary generation: (i) visual encoders trained on soccer data substantially outperform off-the-shelf general encoders~(ResNet, C3D, I3D, CLIP, and InternVideo), underscoring the necessity of building specialized models for soccer understanding; (ii) almost all visual encoders, across all training settings, benefit from \textbf{SoccerReplay-1988}, emphasizing the value of constructing large-scale, high-quality data for soccer understanding.
+Next, we will delve into each task to discuss the results.

-\textbf{Event Classification.} With the same training strategies and data, MatchVision considerably outperforms other methods in classification accuracy, demonstrating the superiority of our architecture, which effectively leverages spatiotemporal features within soccer videos.
-Moreover, models trained via supervised training excel others, primarily because the pre-training task shares the same objectives as the downstream event classification task.
+\textbf{Event Classification.} With identical training strategies and data, MatchVision considerably outperforms other methods in classification accuracy, demonstrating the superiority of its architecture, which effectively leverages spatiotemporal features within soccer videos.
+For example, MatchVision achieves a Top-1 accuracy of 82.5\%, significantly surpassing SigLIP's 55.9\% under the same training conditions.
+Moreover, models trained via supervised classification excel others, primarily because the pre-training task shares the same objectives as the downstream event classification task.

-\textbf{Commentary Generation.} Visual encoders trained with visual-language contrastive learning exhibit better commentary generation performance than those trained with supervised classification, as this strategy more effectively learns the correlations between visual and textual features.
-Additionally, the MatchVision encoder trained solely on SoccerNet slightly underperforms the Baidu~\cite{baidu} encoder, but incorporating our SoccerReplay-1988 dataset enables it to outperform on most metrics.
-This indicates that MatchVision can take the benefit of large-scale datasets.
+\textbf{Commentary Generation.} Visual encoders trained with visual-language contrastive learning exhibit better commentary generation performance than those trained with supervised classification, as this strategy better captures correlations between visual and textual features.
+Additionally, while MatchVision trained solely on SoccerNet slightly underperforms Baidu~\cite{baidu}, incorporating SoccerReplay-1988 enables it to outperform on most metrics.
+This demonstrates that MatchVision can take advantage of large-scale datasets.
 Finally, a hybrid training approach, starting with supervised classification followed by visual-language contrastive learning, enables MatchVision to achieve optimal performance.
-This indicates that learning coarse-grained tasks such as classification provides a foundation for fine-grained tasks like commentary generation, and that fully leveraging data can unleash the potential of soccer understanding.
+This indicates that learning coarse-grained tasks such as classification provides a foundation for fine-grained tasks like commentary generation, and fully leveraging data unlocks the potential of soccer understanding.